-NOTE: Remember to complete all the text boxes in Section 3 for each NHHBG-funded program.
-If you are completing an electronic version of this form, you may copy and paste text boxes 1.1 through 1.11 as needed to describe each of your programs.
-If you are completing this form in hard copy, you may photocopy Section 3 as needed to describe each of your programs.

-- 1.1 Program Name and Unique Identifier: Emergency Rental and Utilities Assistance Program (AHP VII) - 1.2 Program Description (This should be the description of the planned program.):

-This activity provides funds for rental housing vouchers (rent/security deposit) for emergency assistance (rent, rental arrears, utilities, or utility arrears) to mitigate financial hardships associated with the Coronvirus pandemic to ensure housing stability.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (17) Tenant Based Rental Assistance [810(b)(2)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.1 Program Name and Unique Identifier: DHHL Kupuna Rental Subsidy Program (AHP VI-C) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for rental housing vouchers (rent/security deposit) for kupuna (elders) who are sixty-two years of age or older and head of household starting with those who have been on DHHL's waiting list the longest to ensure housing stability.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (17) Tenant Based Rental Assistance [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (5) Address homelessness

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):

-Native Hawaiian families eligible to reside on the Hawaiian Home Lands whose income is at or below 80% AMI.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):

-DHHL will contract with a service provider to provide emergency rental assistance (rent, rental arrears, utilities, or utility arrears) for a period not to exceed 12 months except that assistance may be provided for an additional 6 months only if necessary to ensure housing stability for a household subject to availability of funds.
-The maximum monthly assistance for an eligible household to receive will be the greater of either the maximum monthly amount set by each County for similar emergency rental and utilities assistance programs or the Fair Market Rent within the zip code area.
+If more than one outcome applies, create a separate program for each outcome.):(5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): □ Low-income NH Households □ Non-low income NH Households □ Non-NH Households Native Hawaiian kupuna (elders) who are sixty-two years of age or older and head of household starting with those who have been on DHHL's waiting list the longest that are eligible to reside on the Hawaiian Home Lands whose income is at or below 80% AMI.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): DHHL has a contract with a service provider to provide rental subsidies that will be reviewed on an annual basis subject to availability of funds.
+The monthly rental subsidy will be the difference between no more than 30% of the household's monthly adjusted income which will be paid by the kupuna (elder) of an eligible household and the Fair Market Rent within the zip code area.
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):